 EVENT GUIDE: How to keep your event eco-friendly

-Why Go Plastic Free
+Why Go Plastic Free?

 - About 8 million tonnes of plastics enter the ocean every year where millions of animals die from the entanglement and ingestion of rubbish.

-- Additives in plastics (e.g. in plastic bottles or food packaging) leach into our food and cause various health problems.
+- Additives in plastics (e.g. in plastic bottles or food packaging) can leach into our food and cause various health problems.

 - Every year, cleaning up littered single-use items costs communities millions of dollars.